MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/control-state-api.md

 		/**
  		 * Called when the control is to be removed from the DOM tree.
 Controls should use this call for cleanup.
-		 * i.e. cancelling any pending remote calls, removing listeners, etc.
+		 * i.e. canceling any pending remote calls, removing listeners, etc.
 		 */
         public destroy(): void
         {